Los Angeles County Sheriff's Department: Cities

 The LASD has entered into contracts with the numerous cities to serve as their police department/law enforcement agency.
 Forty-two of the eighty-eight cities in Los Angeles County contract with the Sheriff's Department for their complete municipal law enforcement services.

 Some of the newer contract cities like Santa Clarita and West Hollywood have never had police departments.
 When their city governments were founded, they took over what was formerly unincorporated land, and then contracted their police responsibilities to the county sheriff.
 Since the department had substations in those areas, the result was to maintain the status quo.

 In contrast, Compton, California, once had a police department.
 In 2000, the city council voted to dismantle the troubled police department and contract for police services.
 Compton has been at times notorious for gang violence, especially during its recent history.

 Other agencies

-LASD provides dispatch services by contract to California Department of Corrections for state parole agents.
+LASD provides dispatch services by contract to California Department of Corrections and Rehabilitation for state parole agents.
 The services are provided by LASD County Services Bureau dispatchers.

-Sheriff's dispatchers at the Avalon Sheriff's Station on Catalina Island also provide dispatch services for the city of Avalon Fire Department.
+Sheriff's dispatchers at the Avalon Sheriff's Station on Santa Catalina Island also provide dispatch services for the city of Avalon Fire Department.

 By liaison via the Sheriff's Scientific Services Bureau, cybercrime detection and investigation often operates in conjunction with other agencies.